"

 5.5 Service Excellence

-5.5.1 Understanding Guest Demographic and Personalization
+Understanding Guest Demographic and Personalization

 Individuals traveling with extended family or small children have unique needs.
 They often need larger or adjoining rooms or may prefer rental properties.
 They will frequent onsite dining if the facility offers kid-friendly options.
 This demographic may also prefer resort properties for their all-inclusive nature.
 Family travelers prefer properties that understand that kids may be loud or rambunctious.
 Furnishings that are easily damaged or properties with excessive stairs are not commonly considered by this group.
 Family travelers tend to prefer properties with indoor swimming pools or other kid-friendly amenities like game rooms.
 They may request additional services like cribs, highchairs, outlet protectors, and refrigerators for milk and baby food storage.
-These travelers are also looking for easy access to accommodations and attractions.
+These travelers also prefer easy access to accommodations and attractions.
 Properties can attract this demographic by partnering with nearby attractions for discounts and combination marketing.

 Business and leisure travelers typically fall into two main categories—budget and luxury.
 Budget travelers prioritize cost when making their purchasing decisions.
 They will often weigh amenities among properties in the same price category.
 Therefore, it is important for properties to list any booking benefits such as discounts, complimentary breakfast, or any on-property amenities.
 Luxury travelers prioritize service and quality over price.
 They are willing to pay more for a property but only if they feel like they get the service value for their dollar.
 These guests need to know the quality of the rooms, service, and amenities.
 These travelers will often become repeat customers if given the high level of personalized service that they require.
 In order to maximize bookings and minimize customer complaints, each property should know their target customer demographic and cater to it as best they can through direct marketing incentives.

-5.5.2 Service Recovering and Guest Complaints
+Service Recovering and Guest Complaints

 One way to handle guest complaints is to employ the LEAN method.
 The LEAN method refers to a process of handling guest complaints in the following order of operations—listening, empathizing, apologizing, resolving, and notifying.
 An employee first needs to listen to the guest complaint, practicing active and sincere listening to understand the problem.
 Next, the hotel employee must empathize with the guest, reiterating the problem and letting them know that they are heard and understood.
 Then the employee must apologize for the problem and suggest a resolution.
 Resolutions to guest complaints can be as simple as moving a guest to an alternative room, offering a discount on a service, or offering a complimentary service such as free food or free ground transportation.
 Once the guest has been satisfied, the employee must close the recovery loop by notifying whomever might have been involved in or responsible for the issue that caused the complaint.
 For instance, if the guest was unhappy that their room was not clean, housekeeping would be notified of the error so that it can be rectified in the future and halt future complaints about cleanliness.
 A good service recovery program using the LEAN method or a similar system can enact the service recovery paradox and turn an unhappy guest into a repeat customer and a loyal brand representative.

-5.5.3 Cultural Sensitivity and Global Hospitality Standards
+Cultural Sensitivity and Global Hospitality Standards

+Tourism, by definition, means that out-of-state guests or foreigners visit a destination.
 According to the Washington Tourism Marketing Authority, 54.4 million out-of-state guests visited Washington in 2023 (State of Washington Tourism, 2024).
-Tourism, by definition, means that out-of-state guests or foreigners visit a destination.
 A multimillion-dollar industry, global tourism employs a wide range of culturally diverse and non-native speakers in order to service and host guests, who hail from a range of cultures with varying hospitality standards.
 To be successful, lodging establishments must be sensitive to the diverse needs of guests.

 Travelers not only hail from a wide range of cultural backgrounds, but they also practice a variety of religions, speak different languages, and have other unique needs.
 Many cultures and religions have required dress codes, dietary considerations, and prayer needs.
 As the host, a hotel should provide the resources that these guests need to feel welcome, including language translation assistance.
 Although English is widely spoken as a second language, translation services may still be required.
 Having a multilingual staff provides a flexible solution, reducing translation errors and ensuring that guests receive personable service.
 If multilingual staff are not available, translation software can help bridge a language gap.